Reduction of exact structures: Length function on the poset

 \begin{proof} For an $\E-$finite object $X$ of length $l_{\E}(X)=n \in \N$, the longest chain of proper admissible monics is of length $n$.
-Thus any increasing or decreasing sequence of $\E-$subobjects of $X$ must become stationary and $X$ is $\E-$Artinian and $\E-$Noetherian.
+Thus any increasing or decreasing sequence of $\E-$subobjects of $X$ must become stationary and $X$ is $\E-$Artinian and $\E-$Noetherian. \end{proof} For the opposite direction, we have the following result: \begin{lemma}Let $(\A, \E)$ be an exact category.
+An $\E-$Artinian and $\E-$Noetherian object $X$ of $(\A, \E)$ admit an $\E-$composition series.

-Conversely, let $X$ be an $\E-$Artinian and $\E-$Noetherian object.
-Then any increasing chain of proper admissible monics ending with $X$ has to be of finite length.
-So $X$ is $\E-$finite. \end{proof}

-We now study how the length function behaves with respect to short exact sequences: It turns out to be a superadditive function.
+\end{lemma} \begin{proof} The detailed proof appeared in \cite[Lemma 7.5]{BHT}. \end{proof} We now study how the length function behaves with respect to short exact sequences: It turns out to be a superadditive function.
 We provide in \ref{nonJH} an example that it need not be additive in general. \begin{theorem} Let $ X \imono{f} Y \iepi{g} Z $ be a short exact sequence of $\E-$finite objects.
 Then \end{theorem}

 \begin{proof} Consider a chain of proper admissible monics which defines the length $s$ of $Z$:

 Denote by $Y_{s-1}$ the pull-back of $g$ along $i_s$.
 By the the dual of \cite[Prop 2.12]{Bu}, there exists a commutative diagram with exact columns